 For example, at an atmospheric pressure, the proportion of oxygen is 21%, and the partial pressure of oxygen is 1 * 21% = 0.21 (the unit is ATA).

 As the depth decreases and increases, the pressure of the gas also decreases or increases.
 Accordingly, the oxygen partial pressure with constant proportion also decreases or increases according to the above formula.
-When the oxygen partial pressure in the small diving oxygen tank is too high, the human body may cause oxygen poisoning of the nervous system, which can kill you instantly!
+When the oxygen partial pressure in the mini air tank for diving is too high, the human body may cause oxygen poisoning of the nervous system, which can kill you instantly!

 The ratio of depth to oxygen is the condition affecting the oxygen partial pressure (the standards are 1.4ATA and 1.6ATA).